 NewsVault delivers the definitive cross-searching experience for exploring your library's collection of Gale historical newspapers.
 With the power to search over 10 million digitized facsimile pages, Gale NewsVault provides an unparalleled window to the past.

-A multi-year global digitization and publishing program focusing on primary-source collections of the nineteenth century.
-The content comes from the world's preeminent libraries and archives.
+Primary-sources of the nineteenth century with content from the world's preeminent libraries and archives.
 It consists of monographs, newspapers, pamphlets, manuscripts, ephemera, maps, photographs, statistics, and other documents in both Western and non-Western languages.

 Provides a unique and personal view of what it meant to immigrate to America and Canada.
 Includes letters, diaries, pamphlets, autobiographies, and oral histories.
 Also includes several thousand pages of Ellis Island Oral History interviews.